Where emerald meadows and towering peaks come together

 kgCO2e/person

-Sandwiched between Ladakh and Kashmir is unknown to even the locals of Kashmir
+Sandwiched between Ladakh and Kashmir, this route is unknown to even the locals of Kashmir

-Warwan Trek is one of the eight ancient Transhimalayan traverses that transcend from Ladakh Himalayas (Suru valley) to Kashmir Himalayas.
-Known as the salt route, for centuries Trans Himalayan traders from Kashmir and Ladakh have passed through here.
-This trek is unique and highly adventurous for multiple reasons; for one this is one of the few treks which give trekkers a rare opportunity to get a taste of both the stark beauty of Ladakh and the lush green valleys of Kashmir.
-The highlight of this trek is a 9km long glacier traverse while crossing the Lomvilad pass as you transcend from higher Himalayas into the lower Himalayas.
+The Warwan Trek is one of the eight ancient Trans-Himalayan routes that connect the Ladakh Himalayas (Suru Valley) to the Kashmir Himalayas.
+Historically known as the salt route, this path has been traversed by Trans-Himalayan traders from Kashmir and Ladakh for centuries.
+What sets this trek apart is its unique blend of adventure and breathtaking landscapes.
+It offers trekkers a rare chance to experience both the stark beauty of Ladakh and the lush greenery of Kashmir.
+A standout feature of this journey is the exhilarating 9-kilometer glacier traverse while crossing the Lomvilad Pass, marking your descent from the higher Himalayas into the lower ranges.
+This trek promises not only stunning vistas but also a rich connection to the region's history and natural wonders.

 Read our FAQs for more info.